Ringwood Town Council

 Ringwood Centenary Lantern

-This Centenary Lantern was designed to provide a permanent Memorial to those from our community who have given their lives as members of our Armed Forces in the service of our country in past conflicts.
+This Centenary Lantern was designed to provide a permanent Memorial to those from our community who have given their lives as members of our Armed Forces in the service of our country in WW1 and WW2.

 Since August 2014 a lantern at Ringwood Gateway has been lit on the day each person died and on days of national significance.